 If your child has any occupational skills or training, you must provide evidence of it.
 This includes as many of the following as possible:

-If your child has foreign education or training, you must provide a formal evaluation of equivalency comparing foreign educational achievements to a U.S. education or degree
+If your child has foreign education or training, you must provide formal evaluation of equivalency comparing foreign educational achievements to a U.S. education or degree

 You should provide evidence of your child’s language training or proficiency in English and in their native language: